-In a way, political and trade multilateralism creates a sort of similar mesh when it comes to global distribution of commodities and goods, allowing free markets and transferring benefits to the end consumers.
+In a way, political and trade multilateralism creates a sort of similar mesh when it comes to the global distribution of commodities and goods, allowing free markets and transferring benefits to the end consumers.

 One particular aspect of data is that, unlike currencies, oil or gold, it isn’t fungible; quite the opposite, this asset is usually uniquely descriptive and nominative even when anonymized.

-Power law curve & network effects
+The power law curve & network effects

 Why is this data, our data, at stake?
-Because the cloud value proposition answers one basic requirement : economics at scale.
+Because the cloud value proposition answers one basic requirement: economics at scale.
 The promise of the cloud is elasticity, the ability to move a virtual cursor so that the infrastructure can scale with the business.
 Unfortunately, given the amount of capital required to setup a proper public cloud infrastructure and associated software, the cloud service providers who happen to be large cap companies to begin with, quickly understood the network effect benefits of creating a community around it.
-Before you know it, developers around the world develop a sort of “religion” towards one stack or the other, thereby locking the talent inside a select few preferred development platforms.
+Before you know it, developers around the world developed a sort of “religion” towards one stack or the other, thereby locking the talent inside a select few preferred development platforms.

 Standards and open source solutions mitigate this situation, in waves, but over long period of times.
 We’ve seen this before with the OS wars, the browser wars, or with search engines to some extent.
 The same scenario unfolds with cloud service providers.

-What happens is that we end up with a steep power law curve where 90% of the value is captured by less than 10% of the players, and where Europeans are supplying just around 10% of the demand, largely missing out on a $300b a year opportunity with a 2 digit growth too!
+What happens is that we end up with a steep power law curve where 90% of the value is captured by less than 10% of the players, and where Europeans are supplying around just 10% of the demand, largely missing out on a $300b a year opportunity with a 2 digit growth too!